bwsw/sj-platform/SJDocs/source/SJ_PlatformDeployment.rst

 Running Pre-built |VirtualBox (TM)| Image
 -------------------------------------------------------

-Another option to start SJ-Platform is to run a pre-built |VirtualBox (TM)| image.
+Another option to start working with SJ-Platform is to run a pre-built |VirtualBox (TM)| image.

 Please, find detailed instructions in `the guide <http://streamjuggler.readthedocs.io/en/develop/SJ_Demo_Deployment.html>`_ on running the pre-built |VirtualBox (TM)| image of SJ-Platform.